The Old Head Of Kinsale Walk is a handy ramble to head off on.

 Where to start

-I like to start the Old Head of Kinsale loop at Garylucas Beach car park as you can have a nosey at the beach, first, if you like, and parking here tends to be easy to get.
+I like to start the Old Head of Kinsale loop at Garylucas Beach (one of our favourite beaches near Kinsale) car park as you can have a nosey at the beach, first, if you like, and parking here tends to be easy to get.

 From here, as you can see from the map above, it’s very straightforward and it’s pretty much impossible to get lost.